- General Information for Grant Application Forms

 Funding agencies permit researchers to exercise substantial flexibility in the expenditure of research grants provided the objectives of the research are being advanced.
 Nevertheless, there are restrictions which are specified in the awards guides or in the terms and conditions associated with a grant award.
 Grant payments are regularly made in advance, sometimes without the necessity of invoicing.
 Ownership of equipment purchased with grant funds often is vested in the University.
 Expenditures are subject to internal audit procedures of the University and periodic review by the granting authority (particularly the Tri-Council agencies).
 Research results are expected to be published in academic journals, this being the measurement of the researcher's accomplishments.

 Administrative process and responsibilities of Principal Investigators are set out in the University of Saskatchewan Policies and Guidelines.
 There are two primary policies along with two related guideline documents aimed at assisting Principal Investigators with the administration of their research projects.

-- Administration of Research Grants and Contracts - The purpose of this policy is to ensure that grants and contracts are administered in accordance with the mission, procedures and principles of the University and in a fiscally responsible manner.
+- Administration of Research Grants and Contracts - Policy - The purpose of this policy is to ensure that grants and contracts are administered in accordance with the mission, procedures and principles of the University and in a fiscally responsible manner.

 - Guidelines for Administration of Research Grants and Contracts - These guidelines provide guidance concerning the procedures to be followed in relation to the "Administration of Research Grants and Contracts" policy.

-- Administration of Research Funds - The purpose of this policy is to ensure that research funds are administered in accordance with the principles of the University and in a fiscally responsible manner.
+- Administration of Research Funds - Policy - The purpose of this policy is to ensure that research funds are administered in accordance with the principles of the University and in a fiscally responsible manner.

 - Guidelines for Administration of Research Funds - These guidelines provide guidance concerning the procedures to be followed in relation to the "Administration of Research Funds" policy.